filipemedeiross/solving_sudoku/README.md

 C= \set{(i, j, k), \ldots },   i \in I, j \in J, k \in K
 $$

-Decision Variables: represents whether row i column j is filled with the value k.
+**Decision Variables**: represents whether row i column j is filled with the value k.

 $$
 x_{ijk},   i \in I, j \in J, k \in K
 $$

-Objective Function: is omitted as it is irrelevant to the problem, since sudoku has a unique solution.
+**Objective Function**: is omitted as it is irrelevant to the problem, since sudoku has a unique solution.

 $$
 Min \space {Z=0}
 $$

-Subject to:
+**Subject to**:

 $$
 \sum\limits_{k=1}^{9}x_{ijk}=1,   \forall i \in I, \forall j \in J